samerkour/AspnetCoreAngularUI/README.md

-# DotNet Core, MS SqlServer and Agular 13.x sample project
+# DotNet Core 6.0 Backend, MS SqlServer and Agular 13.x Frontend Demo project

 This is a open-source project written in .NET Core 6.0, MS SqlServer and Angular 13.x

-This sample project contains the most commonly used technologies in order to demonstrate how to consume .Net Core 6.0 APIs via Angular UI, and supports API Versioning, multilingual response, swagger UI, Ocelot Unified Gateway, and integration with identity server 4
+The demo project contains the most commonly used technologies in order to demonstrate how to consume .Net Core 6.0 APIs via Angular 13.x UI, this demo supports API Versioning, multilingual response, swagger UI, Ocelot Unified Gateway, and integration with identity server 4

 this project implements the below model to simulate CRUD Actions: